brightbox/docs.brightbox.com/content/reference/server-images.md

 Status `creating` means the Image is currently being created, either from a server being snapshotted or an uploaded Image being registered.
-Images in state `creating` cannot be used to build new servers.
+Images in the state `creating` cannot be used to build new servers.

 #### Deleted